What is testicular cancer?

-Secondary testicular tumors
+Secondary testicular cancers

 Lymphoma is the most common secondary testicular cancer.
-Testicular lymphoma is more common than primary testicular tumors in men older than 50.
-Their prognosis depends on the type and stage of lymphoma.
+Testicular lymphoma occurs more often than primary testicular tumors in men older than 50.
+The outlook depends on the type and stage of lymphoma.
 The usual treatment is surgical removal, followed by radiation and/or chemotherapy.

-Last Medical Review: 05/04/2012
+Last Medical Review: 01/20/2015

-Last Revised: 01/17/2013
+Last Revised: 02/12/2016